[Feature] How spies use women to steal EU secrets

 Host-state police and intelligence officers were on the scene immediately and the official agreed to betray his country the same day, in return for hushing things up.

-Real life was less romantic than movies, the source who recounted the events said, because, in this case, it was not Hollywood bogeymen such as Russia or China setting traps for Westerners, but one Nato ally's spies which entrapped a fellow Nato country's official - because they wanted access to blank passports for their spy games.
+Real life was less romantic than movies, the source who recounted the events said, because, in this case, it was not Hollywood bogeymen such as Russia or China setting traps for Westerners, but one Nato ally's spies who entrapped a fellow Nato country's official - because they wanted access to blank passports for their spy games.

 Details were also unsavoury, because the female agent, in this instance, declined to use a condom on purpose.